-The importance of global factors in explaining sovereign debt pricing is usually motivated by the observation that CDS spreads of different countries tend to move in lockstep over longer periods of time.
+The importance of global factors in explaining sovereign risk pricing is usually motivated by the observation that CDS spreads of different countries tend to move in lockstep over longer periods of time.
 While there are a number of papers pointing out this observation, the most prominent exponent of this theory is Hélène Rey with the notion of a “global financial cycle.”
 Rey argues that “Risky asset prices around the globe, from stocks to corporate bonds, have a strong common component.
 So do capital flows ...
 Global financial cycles are associated with surges and retrenchments in capital flows, booms and busts in asset prices and crises.
 The picture emerging is that of a world with powerful global financial cycles characterized by large common movements in asset prices, gross flows, and leverage ...
 The global financial cycle can be related to monetary conditions in the center country and to changes in risk aversion and uncertainty ... capital flows, especially credit flows, are largely driven by a global factor...“ (Rey, 2015).

 Fender et al. (2012) study the determinants of daily CDS spreads of emerging market sovereigns over the period April 2002 to December 2011.
 Using GARCH models, they find spreads are more related to global and regional risk premia than to country-specific risk factors.
 This result is particularly evident during the second subsample (August 2007–December 2011), where neither macroeconomic variables nor country ratings significantly explain CDS spread changes.
 Second, measures of US bond, equity, and CDX High Yield returns, as well as emerging market credit returns, are the most important drivers of CDS spread changes.
 Finally, their analysis finds that CDS spreads are more strongly influenced by international spillover effects during periods of market stress than during normal times, suggesting that CDS spread drivers may be time-varying.

-Literature on time-varying drivers of sovereign debt pricing
+Literature on time-varying drivers of sovereign risk pricing

 Attempting to synthesize the empirical evidence in favor of both local and global/regional factors, Remolona et al. (2008) decompose sovereign CDS spreads into expected losses from default and the market risk premia required by investors as compensation for default risk over the period 2002 to mid 2006.
 They find that country-specific fundamentals primarily drive sovereign risk whilst global investors' risk aversion drives time variation in risk premia.
 Consistent with this, they also find that within emerging market regions the sovereign risk premia is more highly correlated than sovereign risk itself.
-This finding suggests that there is a third category that drives sovereign debt pricing: regional factors.
+This finding suggests that there is a third category that drives sovereign risk pricing: regional factors.

 By examining the heterogeneity in the sensitivity of CDS spreads to changes in the global risk factor, Cepni et al. (2017) look at the global-vs-local debate through a different lens.
-Their fixed effects panel regressions identify that countries with lower government debt and higher reserves tend to be less subject to the variations in global risk appetite.
+Their find that countries with lower government debt and higher reserves tend to be less subject to the variations in global risk appetite.
 That is, they do not argue that only global/regional or only local factors matter but instead identify which local factors interact with and determine a country’s dependence on global risk appetite.